tomasmuller/neoquotes/README.md

     jruby -S script/bundle exec rake test

-To add Java dependencies, modify the `pom.xml` file and re-run `mvn install`.
+To add Java dependencies, modify the `pom.xml` file and re-run `mvn install` or `mvn package`.

-Run junit tests is a matter of running `mvn test`.
+To run Junit tests is a matter of running `mvn test`.

 **Don't forget to start neo4j local server, and export required environment variables before running any mvn command.**
 Otherwise you'll get connection refused errors.

 Thanks
 -------
 Neo4j for the amazing piece of software and for sponsoring the [challenge](http://neo4j-challenge.herokuapp.com/).
 Of course, to all others great open-source technologies used in this application.